hackergrrl/hypercore-progress/README.md

 ## Caveats

-This module is pretty hacky and makes some assumptions:
+This module makes some assumptions:

 1. "live" replication mode is not being used
 2. "sparse" replication mode is not being used